eam-00/Linux-Notes/vCenter/add-file-system.md

     mount /dev/vg01/lv_test /opt/test

 Check that you can access it and write onto it.
-Unmount it and if you can reboot the server to test the automount of the different file systems.
+Unmount it and -if you can- reboot the server to test the automount of the different file systems.

     umount /opt/test

+If you can't reboot the server, issue:

     mount -a